-The SSI Allianz scholarships directly support people from refugee backgrounds in NSW to achieve independence.
-The scholarships have been created to minimise the financial barriers experienced by refugees as they participate in the NSW education system.
+The SSI Allianz scholarships directly support people from refugee backgrounds in NSW, QLD & VIC to achieve independence.
+The scholarships have been created to minimise the financial barriers experienced by refugees as they participate in the NSW, QLD & VIC education system.

 SSI, with the generous support of Allianz, continues to achieve its vision of a society that values diversity of its people, actively provides support to ensure meaningful social and economic participation, and assists individuals and families to reach their potential.

-Scholarships for the 2019 academic year have now closed.
+Scholarships for the 2022 academic year are closed.

 Alternatives to SSI Allianz scholarship

-However, we have prepared a document to help you find alternatives to SSI Allianz Refugee Scholarships and make your transition through education smoother.
+We have prepared a document to help you find alternatives to SSI Allianz Refugee Scholarships and make your transition through education smoother.
+It includes resources such as:

 - Charities and foundations that support education through various programs